joseech28/osTicket-PostInstalls/README.md

 <img src="https://imgur.com/HjJwICH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-4. Allow anyone to create tickets
-Admin Panel -> Settings -> User Settings
-Registration Required: Require registration and login to create tickets
+4. In the Admin Panel, you can allow anyone to create tickets by navigating to the Settings tab and selecting User Settings.
+Under the Registration Required section, you can choose to require registration and login in order to create tickets.
+This feature can help ensure the security of your system and prevent spam tickets.

 </p>
 <br />